 The gobbles typically start with a hollow drumming sound, followed by a high-pitched tone.
 Ocellated turkeys don’t have beards.

-Gear for Beginner Turkey Hunters
+Gear for Beginners Turkey Hunters

 You’ll need to properly gear up to avoid the wary eyes of these birds.
 The section below is all about choosing the right clothing, firearms, and call types for new hunters.

 Since turkey has excellent peripheral vision, helping them to be able to detect motion several yards away.
-You will need to equip yourself with camouflage clothing in sync with the terrain to disguise all the movements.
+You will need to gear yourself with camouflage clothing in sync with the terrain to disguise all the movements.

 Your hands, neck, and face should blend in well with the surrounding, which necessitates the need for a camouflage jacket, pants, hat, and gloves.
 For the face, you can use either a camouflage face mask or face paint.